joncampbell123/dosbox-x/NOTES/PC-98 INT DCh/MS-DOS 5.00 boot144.md

         CALL 14F5h                                          ; Convert DH, DL to VRAM address in BX DI = BX
         POP AX
+    ; NTS: Notice the double-wide (usually Kanji) writing routine writes the code from AX, then ;      writes AX | 0x80.
+This has no effect on the display on real hardware, but follows ;      NEC PC-98 recommendations.
     0ADC:1311:
         WORD PTR ES:[DI] = AX, DI += 2                      ; STOSW
         WORD PTR ES:[DI] = AX | 0x80, DI += 2               ; OR AL,80h ; STOSW